mcommelin/pesticide_transport_runoff_erosion/README.md

 **Related publication:**
 Pesticides are substantially transported in particulate phase, driven by land use, rainfall event and pesticide characteristics – a runoff and erosion study in a small agricultural catchment.
 M.C.
 Commelin et al. (2022).
+DOI:

 **Related dataset:**
 Runoff, erosion and pesticide transport in a small catchment in Limburg - The Netherlands
 DOI: 10.4121/19690684
 URL: